Clomifene: Selective estrogen receptor modulator activity

 Clomifene is a nonsteroidal triphenylethylene derivative that acts as a selective estrogen receptor modulator (SERM).
 It consists of a non-racemic mixture of zuclomifene (~38%) and enclomifene (~62%), each of which has unique pharmacologic properties.
 It is a mixed agonist and antagonist of the estrogen receptor (ER).
 Clomifene activates the ERα in the setting of low baseline estrogen levels and partially blocks the receptor in the context of high baseline estrogen levels.
 Conversely, it is an antagonist of the ERβ.
 Clomifene has antiestrogenic effects in the uterus.
 There is little clinical research on the influence of clomifene in many target tissues, such as lipids, the cardiovascular system, and the breasts.
 Positive effects of clomifene on bone have been observed.
 Clomifene has been found to decrease insulin-like growth factor 1 (IGF-1) levels in women.

 Clomifene is a long-acting ER ligand, with a nuclear retention of greater than 48 hours.
 Clomifene is a prodrug being activated via similar metabolic pathways as the related triphenylethylene SERMs tamoxifen and toremifene.
 The affinity of clomifene for the ER relative to estradiol ranges from 0.1 to 12% in different studies, which is similar to the range for tamoxifen (0.06–16%).
 4-Hydroxyclomifene, a major active metabolite of clomifene, and afimoxifene (4-hydroxytamoxifen), a major active metabolite of tamoxifen, show 89–251% and 41–246% of the affinity of estradiol for the ER in human MCF-7 breast cancer cells, respectively.
 The ER affinities of the isomers of 4-hydroxyclomifene were 285% for (E)-4-hydroxyclomifene and 16% for (Z)-4-hydroxyclomifene relative to estradiol.
-4-Hydroxy-N-desmethylclomifene has similar affinity to 4-hydroxyclomifene for the ER.
-In one study, the affinities of clomifene and its metabolites for the ERα were ~100 nM for clomifene, ~2.4 nM for 4-hydroxyclomifene, ~125 nM for N-desmethylclomifene, and ~1.4 nM for 4-hydroxy-N-desmethylclomifene.
+4-Hydroxy-N-desethylclomiphene has similar affinity to 4-hydroxyclomifene for the ER.
+In one study, the affinities of clomifene and its metabolites for the ERα were ~100 nM for clomifene, ~2.4 nM for 4-hydroxyclomifene, ~125 nM for N-desethylclomiphene, and ~1.4 nM for 4-hydroxy-N-desethylclomiphene.

 Even though clomifene has some estrogenic effect, the antiestrogenic property is believed to be the primary source for stimulating ovulation.
 Clomifene appears to act mostly in the hypothalamus where it depletes hypothalamic ERs and blocks the negative feedback effect of circulating endogenous estradiol, which in turn results in an increase in hypothalamic gonadotropin-releasing hormone (GnRH) pulse frequency and circulating concentrations of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).